 In the spring of 2018, the Ontario Liberal government enacted the Pay Transparency Act, which was aimed at trying to address the still-prevalent gender wage gap.
 According to the Pay Equity Commission, a wage gap of 26% remains for full-time workers.
 This means that for every $1.00 a man makes, a woman earns 74¢.
 The

-Things have certainly changed in the past 20 years, so we took a look back to 1999 to share 20 memorable events in honour of this very special occasion.
+Things have certainly changed in Canada in the past 20 years, so we took a look back to 1999 to share 20 memorable events in honour of this very special occasion.